 It’s about changing the physiological state that makes avoidance feel necessary in the first place.

-Auricular Vagal Neuromodulation Therapy (AVNT™) — Nurosym’s proprietary protocol developed with Chicago University Medical School, UCLA, Imperial College London, and 60+ research institutions, specifically validated for anxiety regulation across 4+ million supervised sessions.
+Auricular Vagal Neuromodulation Therapy (AVNT™) — Nurosym’s proprietary protocol developed with Chicago University Medical School, UCLA, Imperial College London, and 60+ research institutions, specifically validated for anxious thoughts across 4+ million supervised sessions.

 How It Works:

-Nurosym delivers precisely calibrated electrical signals to your vagus nerve through your ear, activating the pathways that shift your nervous system from anxiety to calm:
+Nurosym delivers precisely calibrated electrical signals to your vagus nerve through your ear, activating the pathways that shift your nervous system from anxious thoughts to calm:

-- Peripheral Activation: Electrical stimulation activates vagal nerve fibers in your ear’s cymbal conchae—the optimal non-invasive access point
+- Peripheral Activation: Electrical stimulation activates vagal nerve fibres in your ear’s cymbal conchae—the optimal non-invasive access point.

-- Brainstem Transmission: Signals travel to the nucleus tractus solitarius (NTS)—your brain’s primary stress and emotion regulation center
+- Brainstem Transmission: Signals travel to the nucleus tractus solitarius (NTS)—your brain’s primary stress and emotion regulation centre.

-- Anxiety-Regulatory Network Activation: The NTS connects to key structures that control anxiety:
+- Anxious thoughts-Regulatory Network Activation: The NTS connects to key structures that control anxious thoughts:

-- Amygdala — your fear center; vagal signals reduce its overreactivity to perceived threats
+- Amygdala — your fear centre; vagal signals reduce its overreactivity to perceived threats.

-- Prefrontal cortex — enhances rational brain's control over emotional reactions
+- Prefrontal cortex — enhances a rational brain's control over emotional reactions.

 - Parasympathetic Activation: Enhanced “rest-and-digest” system activity throughout your body—slowing heart rate, deepening breathing, releasing muscle tension